-Former crypto mogul Sam Bankman-Fried sentenced to 25 years in prison
+Sam Bankman-Fried sentenced to 25 years for FTX fruad

 Kaplan said the sentence reflected “that there is a risk that this man will be in position to do something very bad in the future.
 And it’s not a trivial risk at all.”

+Prior to sentencing, Bankman-Fried stood and apologised.
+“A lot of people feel really let down.
+And they were very let down.
+And I’m sorry about that.
+I’m sorry about what happened at every stage,” he said.

-Prior to sentencing, Bankman-Fried had said: “My useful life is probably over.
+“My useful life is probably over.
 It’s been over for a while now, from before my arrest.”

+Al Jazeera’s Kristen Saloomey, reporting from New York, said that Bankman-Fried could have received up to 110 years behind bars for his crimes and that the 25-year sentence was less than the 40-50 years that prosecutors were seeking.

+“Given the scale of this crime, one of the largest frauds in history, the judge took a very strong stance but also showed some flexibility… perhaps based on the arguments made by Bankman-Fried’s lawyers and his family that he had always intended to do good”, she said.